GSA/piv-guides/_devconfig/0_Index.md

 ---
 layout: default
-title: Introduction to PIV Developer Guides
+title: Introduction to PIV engineering guides
 permalink: /devconfig/
 collection: devconfig
 ---

-The PIV Developer Guides are provided to help engineers configure agency applications to require PIV authentication.
-These guides are intended to be technical and include step-by-step procedures to develop or configure a system.
-They should be specific to US Federal Government and PIV credentials.
+PIV engineering guides are for engineers configuring agency infrastructure, servers and enterprise applications for authentication.
+The guides are focused on US Federal Government implementations.

-We are gathering developer guides and invite you to contribute.

-Examples of developer guide topics:

-* How do I use PIV for Secure Shell (SSH)?
-* Lessons learned for enabling Remote Desktop Protocol (RDP) to allow PIV.
-* How do I use PIV with a mainframe?
-* How do I enable a website to use PIV?
-* How do I enable a domain to assert assurance in the Kerberos tickets?
-* Code samples for accessing information on a PIV credential.
-* Common scripts or tools that are government-developed and open source for the public domain.
+{% include alert-info.html heading="Are you trying to solve a problem?" content="The same problem has likley been encountered or solved by your colleagues.
+Engineering guides exist across government.
+The purpose for this site is to organize tips from agency engineers, help link to .gov or .mil information available, and provide a common site for collaboration." %}

+We are just starting to add more to this site.
+You can find additional guides across agency websites by using a few simple methods:

+1. Search on the Internet: include the _server_ or _application_ or _topic_ and add "+PIV +CAC"
+1. Search on the Internet: include the _server_ or _application_ or _topic_ and add "+x509"
+1. Search on Max.gov:  [Max.gov](https://max.gov){:target="_blank"} requires you to login.
+Try searching for the topic or guide.

+If you don't find what you're looking for, open an [Issue]({{site.repo_url}}/issues){:target="_blank"}.
+We can help look through the archives of guides that haven't been posted yet or help you send a request to the government listserves.

-You can [contribute]({{ site.baseurl }}/contribute/) to this effort or open an [Issue]({{site.repo_url}}/issues) to discuss a need you may have for a developer guide.
+ Your contributions are encouraged and welcome!
+You can [contribute]({{ site.baseurl }}/contribute/) to this effort or open an [Issue]({{site.repo_url}}/issues) to discuss a need you may have for a guide.